Dear Hongrang

-Dear Hongrang is a South Korean mystery melodrama sageuk television series written by Kim Jin-ah, directed by Kim Hong-sun, and starring Lee Jae-wook and Jo Bo-ah.
+Dear Hongrang is a South Korean mystery melodrama sageuk television series written by Kim Jin-ah, directed by Kim Hong-sun, and starring Lee Jae-wook, Jo Bo-ah, Jung Ga-ram, Uhm Ji-won, Park Byung-eun, and Kim Jae-wook.
 Based on Tangeum: Swallowing Gold by Jang Da-hye, the series follows how Jae-yi searches and uncovers the truth behind Hong-rang's disappearance and the man claiming to be him.
 It premiered on Netflix on May 16, 2025.

 Synopsis

 Hong-rang, the son of a wealthy merchant family in Joseon, went missing at the age of eight.
 His half-sister, Jae-yi, never gives up hope and searches for him tirelessly.
 Twelve years later, a young man appears claiming to be Hong-rang, but he has no memories of his past.
 While Jae-yi is skeptical, his mother desperately wants to believe him.
 However, this man carries a secret, and his reappearance brings intrigue and danger.
 Jae-yi's quest to uncover the truth behind Hong-rang's disappearance and the identity of this returning man leads her into a web of family secrets and power struggles.